 Soon after they arrive in Cambridge, their first child is born, a boy.
 According to Indian custom, the child will be given two names: an official name, to be bestowed by the great-grandmother, and a pet name to be used only by family.
 But the letter from India with the child’s official name never arrives, and so the baby’s parents decide on a pet name to use for the time being.
 Ashoke chooses a name that has particular significance for him: on a train trip back in India several years earlier, he had been reading a short story collection by one of his most beloved Russian writers, Nikolai Gogol, when the train derailed in the middle of the night, killing almost all the sleeping passengers onboard.
 Ashoke had stayed awake to read his Gogol, and he believes the book saved his life.
 His child will be known, then, as Gogol.

 Lahiri brings her enormous powers of description to her first novel, infusing scene after scene with profound emotional depth.
 Condensed and controlled, The Namesake covers three decades and crosses continents, all the while zooming in at very precise moments on telling detail, sensory richness, and fine nuances of character.

-JHUMPA LAHIRI is the author of four books: Interpreter of Maladies, The Namesake, Unaccustomed Earth, and The Lowland.
-She has received numerous awards, including the Pulitzer Prize, the PEN/Hemingway Award, the Frank O’Connor International Short Story Award, the Premio Gregor von Rezzori, and the… More about Jhumpa Lahiri
+Jhumpa Lahiri is the author of four works of fiction: Interpreter of Maladies, The Namesake, Unaccustomed Earth, and The Lowland; and a work of nonfiction, In Other Words.
+She has received numerous awards, including the Pulitzer Prize; the PEN/Hemingway Award; the PEN/Malamud Award; the Frank O’Connor… More about Jhumpa Lahiri